 The Study Queensland website is a helpful resource, explaining why Queensland makes a great study destination for international students and helping you become familiar with life in Queensland before you arrive.

 Tourism Queensland showcases some of our state’s many beautiful features and fun attractions and will help you plan how to make the most of your time outside of study.

-USC’s main campus, USC Sunshine Coast, as well as USC Noosa and USC Thompson Institute are located in the Sunshine Coast region.
+UniSC’s main campus, UniSC Sunshine Coast, as well as UniSC Noosa and UniSC Thompson Institute are located in the Sunshine Coast region.

 For more information about studying, living and working on the Sunshine Coast, you can find useful information on the Study Sunshine Coast website.

 The Sunshine Coast also has an array of attractions, tours and experiences for you to enjoy while you are studying.
 Find out more on the Visit Sunshine Coast website.

 UniSC Moreton Bay is Australia’s newest university campus in Petrie.
 The campus is approximately 30km north of Brisbane.

 Other Queensland locations

 UniSC is rated as one of Australia's best universities for overall student experience.
 Immerse yourself in campus life and you'll find new and interesting people and opportunities to learn, connect and make new friends.
 Take a virtual tour of our campuses to explore where you will be studying.